-Waking up in the hotel room is nothing like it was in the little cabin.
+Waking up in the hotel room is nothing like it is in the little cabin.
 There is no window to sit and watch the sunrise from.
 In fact, when I look out the window, I see nothing.
 The storm has subsided not at all, and sunrise will serve only to change the hue of our blindness.

 I take the opportunity to use the hotel sauna.
 It’s not the authentic Finnish variety that the UP is known for, but it’s something.
 It feels nice to be too warm and to take a break from my family.
 The only other person in the sauna is a middle-aged man who tells me about the ice caves he visited yesterday.
 I tell him I’d like to go with my mom and Grandma and he asks me if I’m married.
 I’m so caught off guard by the sequence of our conversation that I answer honestly– “no”– instead of appropriately– “what the hell does that have to do with anything?”
+He leaves promptly after that.

 I’ve only been to Marquette once before and I got stuck here then, too.
 This place has an effect on me like the movie Groundhog Day– I wake up in the morning to find that I’m still here.
 It seems like the city is trying to tell me something, but it’s hard to know whether that message is “stay out” or “don’t leave.”
 On that backpacking trip, I waited an extra two nights for my re-supply package that contained maps, food, and other provisions to arrive in the mail.
-While I waited, I met Tom, (not the snow canoe Tom, all the people I know around here have practically the same name), and we had a thrilling night that would definitely fall into that category of old-fashioned entertainment.
+While I waited, I met Tom, (not the snow canoe Tom, a different Tom.
+All the people I know around here have practically the same name), and we had a thrilling night that would definitely fall into that category of old-fashioned entertainment.

 With extra time in town, I text Tom and we meet up again.
 He takes me to the shop where he makes bike frames and teaches me how to weld.
 It feels good to learn something new.
 We run through the ridiculous biting wind.
 It feels good to stretch my legs.
 We eat a delicious lunch with homemade everything.
 It feels good to be in a place that values natural quality food even (or especially?) way up here.
 I am breathing again.
 That feels good too.